threefoldfoundation/node-map/README.md

 ## Dependencies

-Two Python libraries are required: `requests-futures` for concurrent http requests and `gql` for GraphQL queries.
+Two Python libraries are required: `requests-futures` for concurrent http requests and `gql[requests]` for GraphQL queries.
 Both can be installed with `pip`.

 ## Run